Radcliffe says "not looking good" for marathon

-LONDON (Reuters) - World marathon record holder Paula Radcliffe’s hopes of making the London Olympic race next Sunday are “not looking good”, she said on Sunday while hitting out at a newspaper report that she had already been ruled out.
+LONDON (Reuters) - World marathon record holder Paula Radcliffe’s hopes of making the London Olympic race next Sunday are “not looking good”, she said on Sunday while hitting out at a newspaper report that she was already ruled out.

 The Briton, who has never won an Olympic medal and has been dogged by bad luck at previous Games, is suffering with a foot injury.